tatismolin/interview-questions/React.md

    **[⬆ Back to Top](#table-of-contents)**

 2. ### What are the differences between a class component and functional component?
-    * Class component allows to use features like local state and lifecycle hooks.
+    * Class component allows to use features like local state and lifecycle hooks;
     * Functional component receives props and renders them to the page.

    **[⬆ Back to Top](#table-of-contents)**